cskau/lil-t/README.md

 $ nc -w1 localhost 5556
 ```

-Print all JACK port and their connections:
+Print all JACK ports and their connections:
 ```
 $ sudo jack_lsp -c
 ```